kamu-data/arrow-digest/README.md

 // Alternatively: Use `.update(&batch)` to hash multiple batches with same schema
 ```

+## Status
+While we're working towards `v1` we reserve the right to break the hash stability.
+Create an issue if you're planning to use this crate.

 ## Design Goals
 - Be reasonably fast
 - Same hash no matter how many batches the input was split into